bertassi/artificialintelligence/README.md

 ### Running

 Using Eclipse:
-1. open src/util/StartServer.java and execute it
+1. Open src/util/StartServer.java and execute it
-2. open src/util/StartTeams.java and execute it
+2. Open src/util/StartTeams.java and execute it
 3. Select the StartServer console and press ENTER to start the simulation
-4. open and run src/util/StartMonitor.java **(optional)**.
+4. Open and run src/util/StartMonitor.java **(optional)**.

 Using Ant (each command should be executed in a different terminal):
 1. *ant server*